 There are several organisations who are available to provide support, counselling and financial advice to you during this difficult time.

-A surviving joint owner may continue operating an account as per normal if the account has been established with either party authorised to sign.
-Our branch staff may assist in arranging for the account to be amended to the sole survivor's name only.
-We will contact you in relation to any joint lending.
+A surviving joint owner may continue using an account as normal if the account allows for either party to sign.
+Our branch staff can help update the account to be in just the survivor's name.

 As circumstances are different for each member, there is no specific timeframe for settling a Deceased's membership.
 We are required to wait a minimum of 30 days from date of death to close and finalise deceased accounts if surplus funds are held after meeting funeral costs.